MKaradimos/MALERDOS-Recycling-Agricultural-Technology-Systems/README.md

 The website showcases the company's products, municipal and environmental projects, and provides a contact form for inquiries.

 🌐 **Live Demo:** [https://malerdos-eco.netlify.app](https://malerdos-eco.netlify.app)
 ---
+## Deployment

+This project is automatically deployed via Netlify from the main branch.
+Every push to GitHub triggers a new build and update to the live site.

+👨‍💻 Author

+Michalis Karadimos
+📍 Greece
+📧 karadimosmixalis@gmail.com

+---